icann/OCTO-TE-labs-setup/README.md

 - Value for DnsParent should not be changed unless you really need to use another domain for the lab.
   Please be aware that the zone must already exist in your AWS account and must be dnssec signed.
 And don't forget the dot at the end.
-- Choose LabType - 1 = resolver, 2 = DNS, 3 = Router
+- Choose LabType: 1 = resolver, 2 = DNS, 3 = Router
 - Do **NOT** change the value of LatestUbuntu, it is a magic AWS value
 - Write in your own name as Owner
 - Write in the number of groups you want to set up, between 3 and 64
 - S3Bucket is the name of the S3 bucket from where all install files will be fetched.
 It should already be filled in with the name of the bucket from where you got the URL for the CloudFormation template.
 - labInstanceType is the type of the AWS EC2 machine this lab should use.
-Please see section [Select instance type]
+Please see section [ Select Instance Type](#select-instance-type)
 - Click on "Next"
 - Scroll to the bottom of the page
 - Check the the box "I acknowledge that AWS CloudFormation might create IAM resources with customised names."
   This is needed for the ec2 instance to access s3 and route53
 - Click on "Next"
 - Scroll to the bottom of the page
-- Click on "Next"
+- Click on "Submit"
 - After around 5 minutes the stack creation should show "CREATE_COMPLETE"
 - Wait approx. 30 minutes for all lab setup scripts to finish too.
 - **DONE**